 It’s an invaluable tool for determining what the market wants from you.

 Your website will look great on any size screen, whether on mobile, desktop, or tablet.

 You want your design portfolio to shine.
 And since most people visit websites on mobile these days, you don’t want them to pinch and zoom to see your magnificent work.

-You’ll get enquiries for your design work from Facebook and other social media platforms.
+You’ll get inquiries for your design work from Facebook and other social media platforms.

-But if you get one of my marketing packages you have a platform through which you can reach clients and prospects through three channels from a single point you’re the creative director of (and the boss).
+But if you get one of our marketing packages, you have a platform through which you can reach clients and prospects through three channels from a single point you’re the creative director of (and the boss).